-When it comes time to make an offer, your Real Estate Sales Representative can provide current market information which will aid you in presenting your offer.
+When it comes time to make an offer, your Real Estate Sales Representative can provide current market information which will aid you in presenting your proposal.

-Your Sales Representative will communicate the offer, sometimes known as an Offer to Purchase, to the seller, or the seller’s representative, on your behalf.
-Sometimes there may be more than one offer on a property.
+Your Sales Representative will communicate the offer, sometimes known as a proposal to Purchase, to the seller, or the seller’s representative, on your behalf.
+Sometimes there may be more than one proposal on a property.
 Your Sales Representative will guide you through this process as smoothly and effortlessly as possible.

 Usually preferred by the seller because it means that you are prepared to purchase the home without any conditions.
-If the offer is accepted – the home is yours.
+If the offer is accepted – the house is yours.

-Your Offer to Purchase will be presented at the earliest possible opportunity.
-The seller may accept the offer, reject it, or submit a counter-offer.
-The counter-offer could be in reference to any number of factors, including the closing date and/or the purchase price.
-The offers may sometimes go back and forth until both parties have agreed upon an offer or until one or the other ends the negotiations.
+Your proposals will be presented at the earliest possible opportunity.
+The seller may accept the offer’s, reject it, or submit a counter-offer.
+The counter-offers could be about any number of factors, including the closing date or the purchase price.
+The offers may sometimes go back and forth until both parties have agreed upon proposals or until one or the other end the negotiations.